Esri/arcgis-pro-sdk-community-samples/Map-Authoring/DictionarySymbolPreview/ReadMe.md

 1. Click the Start button to open ArCGIS Pro.
 ArcGIS Pro will open.
 1. Open the project "MilitaryOverlay.aprx" in the "C:\Data\MilitaryOverlay" folder since this project some military symbolgy sample data.
 1. You can also add layers using the feature classes in the <i>MilitaryOverlay.gdb</i> that is distributed with the SDK sample data.
-1. Change the 'Appearance'-&gt;'Symbology' to "Dictionary" if it is not automatically set.
+1. Change the 'Appearance'->'Symbology' to "Dictionary" if it is not automatically set.
 1. Click on the ADD-IN tab
 1. Click on the "Show Mil2525d Symbol Preview" button.
 1. The Mil2525d Symbol Preview dockpane opens.